-5.4.3.1 Policies: encouraging and catering for casual visitor use
+5.4.5 Policies - Encouraging and catering for casual visitor use

-- a) Continue to provide for a range of pedestrian-based recreational experiences, from back country routes to easily accessible paths - b) Maintain links with the Outer Green Belt, Kaiwharawhara stream and reserve network. - c) Continue providing advocacy and signage advising dog walkers of their responsibilities and mountain bikers that the reserve is closed to mountain biking.
+- Continue to provide for a range of pedestrian based recreational experiences from back country routes to easily accessible paths - Maintain links with the Outer Green Belt, Kaiwharawhara stream and reserve network - Continue providing advocacy and signage advising dog walkers of their responsibilities and mountain bikers that the Reserve is closed to mountain biking.

-5.4.3.2 Policies: managing events and organised activities
+5.4.6 Policies - Managing events and organised activities

-- a) The following areas may be hired out for appropriate private functions and uses and bookings made through the Treehouse Visitor Centre Booking system:
+- The following areas may be hired out for appropriate private functions and uses and bookings made through the Treehouse Visitor Centre Booking system. - 1.
+The information centre and public education space - 2.
+The Cockayne Lawn - 3.
+The Troup Picnic Lawn

-- Te Marae o Tane;

-- Rooms in the Leonard Cockayne Centre;

-- The Cockayne Lawn;

-- The Troup Picnic Lawn.

-5.4.4 IMPLEMENTATION (BASED ON INITIATIVES IN THE LDP)
+5.4.7 Implementation (based on initiatives in the LDP)

-Тнеме ACTION Recreation and Visitor use Continue constructing a central pathway through the collections with viewing points and links onto the Circular Walk and Nature TrailP. ► Change the Banks Entrance to the north side of the house and relocate the nursery to the existing site of the Banks Entranceor provide access to the nursery from Wilton Road.
-Develop a circular walking circuit through the collection from the North Picnic Lawn.
-Investigate the construction of a lookout structure above the beech collection with access from the new circular walking circuit identified above. ► Redevelop the Churchill Drive Entrance to encourage access into the reserve and use of lawn areas.
-Continue to refresh and upgrade the edge along Wilton Road to include planting and a more coherent streetscape that provides hints of the qualities of Otari-Wilton's Bush forest and gardens. ► Develop a furniture and finishes strategy. ► Investigate reconfiguring the pedestrian entry from Wilton Road car park to the existing visitor Information Centre, Te Marae O Tane.
-Investigate improving transport and way-finding to Otari- Wilton's Bush.
-Investigate relocating the existing bus shelter to a more prominent position to the west along Wilton Road. ► Investigate developing a multi-purpose track naming and identification system that is better associated with the history and experiences of Otari -Wilton's Bush, as part of the interpretation and way-finding strategy.
-Investigate linking Otari-Wilton's Bush with the Te Araroa National Walkway.
-Continue providing advocacy and signage advising dog walkers of their responsibilities and mountain bikers that the area is closed to biking.
+Theme Action Recreation and Visitor use Continue constructing a central pathway through the collections with viewing points and links onto the Circular Walk and Nature Trail as proposed in the Landscape Development Plan.
+Change the Banks entrance to the north side of the house and relocate the nursery to the existing site of Banks Entrance.
+Alternatively provide access to the nursery from Wilton Road.
+Develop a circular walking circuit through the collection from the North picnic Lawn.
+Investigate the construction of a lookout structure above the beech collection access from the new circular walking circuit identified above.
+Redevelop the Churchill Drive Entrance to encourage access into the Reserve and use of lawn areas.
+Continue to refresh and upgrade the edge along

+Wilton Road next to Otari to include planting and a more coherent streetscape that provides hints of the qualities of Otari- Wilton's Bush forest and gardens.

+- Develop a furniture and finishes strategy for Otari - Investigate reconfiguring the pedestrian entry from Wilton Road car park to the existing visitor Information Centre, Te Marae O Tane. - Investigate improving transport and way finding to Otari-Wilton's Bush. - Investigate relocating the existing bus shelter to a more prominent position to the west along Wilton Road - Investigate developing of a multi-purpose track naming and identification system that is better associated with the history and experiences of Otari, as part of the Interpretation and way finding strategy. - Investigate linking Otari-Wilton's Bush with the Te Araroa National Walkway. - Continue providing advocacy and signage advising dog walkers of their responsibilities and mountain bikers that the area is closed to biking.

-The Otari-Wilton's Bush Trust was formed in 1999 and grew out of the redevelopment of Otari-Wilton's Bush in the late 1990s with a primary focus on promoting the educational uses of Otari-Wilton's Bush.
+The Otari-Wilton's Bush Trust was formed in 1999 and grew out of the redevelopment of Otari-Wilton's Bush in the late 90's.
 Today the Trust works closely with the Wellington City Council to preserve, protect, develop, and interpret the Garden.